-Kate Dominguez is a partner in the New York office of Gibson, Dunn & Crutcher and is a member of Gibson Dunn’s Intellectual Property Practice Group, focusing on patent litigation.
+Kate Dominguez is a partner in the New York office of Gibson, Dunn & Crutcher and is Co-Chair of Gibson Dunn’s Intellectual Property Practice Group, focusing on patent litigation.

 Yale University - 2008 Juris Doctor

 New York Bar